bitclaw/react-minesweeper/README.md

 $ git push heroku master
 ```

-An easier way to to integrate with github using the Heroku dashboard:
+An easier way to integrate with github using the Heroku dashboard:

 i.e: https://dashboard.heroku.com/apps/bitclaw-react-minesweeper/deploy/github